alstr/todo-to-issue-action/README.md

 This action will convert newly committed TODO comments to GitHub issues on push.
 It will also optionally close the issues if the TODOs are removed in a future commit.

-Todo to Issue works with almost any programming language.
+TODO to Issue works with almost any programming language.

 ## Usage